Hello and welcome to Packard Motor Car Information! If you're new here, please register for a free account.

 My dad drove the car from 1960 to 1965 as his only car.
 It was then garaged at his home from 1965 to September 2022 when he passed the car on to me to get restored.

-I currently have the car running and am having fun getting Mom and Dad out for drives in the car while working on projects.
-A lot has been done to get the car to driving condition.
+I got the car running in the fall of 2023 and am had fun getting Mom and Dad out for drives while working on projects.
+A lot was done to get the car to driving condition.
 At this point, the steering system has been gone through, though I do need to do some work on the right side king pin.
 The fuel system has been gone through and I “upgraded” from the Stromberg EE14 carburetor to the Carter WD-0 carburetor.
 I have also taken care fo the suspension, including new coil springs, new leaf springs, and rebuilt rear shocks.
-The car is currently in the shop for body, paint, and interior/upholstery.
-Up next….remove and re-coat the exhaust manifold, fix the heat riser valve, and replace the head gasket.

 Vehicle Modifications